High School Courses and Exams

 - Does Northwestern prefer results from one test rather than the other?

-No. Results from either the SAT Reasoning Test, the ACT with writing or both, can be submitted to Northwestern as part of an applicant's record.
+No. Results from either the SAT Reasoning Test or the ACT, or both, can be submitted to Northwestern as part of an applicant's record.

 - Will Northwestern receive my test scores automatically?